Best travel eSIM for Iceland in 2026

 Sources and retrieval dates

 Every factual claim about Iceland's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 - [1] Wikipedia, Vodafone Iceland, retrieved 30 May 2026.
 Vodafone Iceland was the franchised brand owned by Sýn; the brand was discontinued and replaced by Sýn in June 2025.
 Iceland's principal operators are Síminn, Sýn and Nova.